DmitryVelichko/DmitryVelichko/README.md

 - 🌱 I’m currently learning TypeScript, NextJS, Redux, Algorithms and Data Structures, and other technologies.

-- 📫 If you have any questions or just want to chat, I would be glad to talk to you!
-Please email at: Dmitry.Velichko2010@gmail.com
+- 📫 If you have any questions or just want to chat, please email at Dmitry.Velichko2010@gmail.com